XeroLinuxDev/xero-welcome/README.md

 # XeroLinux Welcome

-This is a welcome app for the XeroLinux Ditro.
+This is a welcome app for the XeroLinux Distro.
 It features:

 - Showing XeroLinux Social Links
 - Running the Calamares installer